 ConditionalFormattingCollection.AddFormulaExpressionConditionalFormatting(CellRange, String) Method

-Applies the conditional formatting rule that uses a formula to determine which cells to format.
+Applies a conditional formatting rule that uses a formula to determine which cells to format.

-A CellRange object that specifies a range of cells to which the conditional formatting rule is applied.
+A cell range to which the conditional formatting rule is applied.

-A String value that represents a formula in the invariant culture to be used as a formatting criteria.
+A formula in the invariant culture.
 Start the formula with an equal sign (=).
-The formula can include the spreadsheet’s built-in functions.
+The formula can include the Spreadsheet’s built-in functions.
 You can combine relative and absolute references to adjust the formula in each cell if necessary.